TechRetreat/learnathon/mobile/android/4_Found_Caches_Page.md

 **Adapter:** When a `RecyclerView` is displayed it asks its `Adapter` to create `View`s from the data it has until it fills the screen completely.
 As the user scrolls the `Adapter` 'recycles' the `View`s that go off screen to make new ones by changing the data in the `View`'s `ViewHolder`, and gives the `View` back to the `RecyclerView` to show.

-**ViewHolder:** The `ViewHolder`s are attached to each `View` and when given an entry from the data list 'bind' the data to their `View`, meaning it sets the information in the `View` based on the data it recieved.
+**ViewHolder:** The `ViewHolder`s are attached to each `View` and when given an entry from the data list 'bind' the data to their `View`, meaning it sets the information in the `View` based on the data it received.

 **Data List:** The `RecyclerView` needs a data entry for every element is displays in its list, this data will be used to show the proper `Views` through the `ViewHolder`s.